-After learning a few simple concepts and cooking principles – it was love at first quickly made and super delicious recipe!
+After learning a few simple concepts and cooking principles you too will fall in love with its’ ability to make quick and delicious meals.

 What is an Instant Pot?